AckerlyXu/heima/articles/stream-analytics/stream-analytics-scale-jobs.md

 ## Stream Analytics Throughput at scale - Raspberry Pi scenario
 To understand how stream analytics jobs scale in a typical scenario in terms of processing throughput across multiple Streaming Units, here is an experiment that sends sensor data (clients) into Event Hub, processes it and sends alert or statistics as an output to another Event Hub.

 The client is sending synthesized sensor data to Event Hubs in JSON format to Stream Analytics and the data output is also in JSON format.
-Here is how the sample data would look like–
+Here is how the sample data would look like

     {"devicetime":"2014-12-11T02:24:56.8850110Z","hmdt":42.7,"temp":72.6,"prss":98187.75,"lght":0.38,"dspl":"R-PI Olivier's Office"}